What is Marketing Automation and How Does It Help Marketers

 3. Dynamic Search Ads

 Dynamic Search Ads are the easiest way to target customers searching for your products or services on Google Search.
-Dynamic Search Ad headlines and landing pages are also automatically generated using content from your website in a way to keep your ads relevant and saves your time.
+Dynamic Search Ad headlines and landing pages are also automatically generated using content from your website to keep your ads relevant and save time.
 Thankfully, this is another area where Google’s machine learning has your back.

 If you combine Dynamic Search Ad with one of the automated bidding strategies listed above, you will get a campaign that nearly created itself.